 - Payment for registration fees (see above).

-If an emissions test is required, you'll receive a testing notification postcard in the mail at least 45 days before you have to renew your registration.
+If an emissions test is required, you'll receive a testing notification postcard before you have to renew your registration.

 Additional information regarding Connecticut Emissions Testing requirements, including fees and extensions, may be found on our Emissions page.

 All registered vehicles must carry a minimum amount of liability insurance.